Understanding the Distinction Between RFI and RFP

 Utilizing Technology for Efficiency

 Specific capability to look for: AI that can analyze vendor responses across multiple RFPs and identify consistency issues.
-Example: "Vendor A claimed 50 enterprise customers in this RFP but cited 37 enterprise customers in their RFI response 6 weeks ago."
+Example: "Vendor A claimed different numbers of enterprise customers in different responses."

 Technology should handle the mechanical work (distribution, reminders, response collection, basic analysis) so your team focuses on strategic evaluation and decision-making.